 What is the Title IV School Code for CTC?

 CTC’s Federal Title IV School Code is 005620.
 This number must be used when completing the FAFSA in order for CTC to receive your financial aid application.

 Do I need to reapply for financial aid each year?

 Yes.
-Each year you must file either the Free Application for Federal Student Aid (FAFSA), or the Renewal FAFSA on the web at www.fafsa.ed.gov.
+Each year you must file either the Free Application for Federal Student Aid (FAFSA), or the Renewal FAFSA, at the Federal Student Aid website.

 Do I need to apply every semester?